// Blog / inspector

 .knowledge/freshness.json

-Freshness shows which knowledge artifacts may need recheck after source changes.
+Freshness shows which repository context files may need recheck after source changes.

 - Stale module warnings